The M.A. in Political Science

 Whether one is interested in public service, community development, or private sector work, the knowledge-based and analytic skills acquired in our MA program will prepare you for success.
 MA candidates are encouraged to delve deeply into the practical implications of scholarship and engage the ways in which research can be utilized across a range of professions.
 Internship work and consistent mentoring are key components student success.
 Together, these prepare candidates for careers in which knowledge translates into action.
 Broadly but not exclusively focused on the dynamics surrounding representation, equity, conflict, rights, and conflict resolution, our graduate program gives M.A. students the tools necessary to lead in addressing some of today's major socio-political challenges.

-Candidates for the M.A. in Political Science at Kent State University focus their study in one of our three areas of concentration: American Politics and Policy, Transnational and Comparative Politics, or Conflict Analysis and Management.
+Candidates for the M.A. in Political Science at Kent State University focus their study on either American Politics and Policy, Transnational and Comparative Politics, Conflict Analysis and Management, or a mix from the concentrations.
 Each concentration gives students the opportunity to develop a broad understanding of the field, as well as a more nuanced understanding of specialized issues.

 M.A. students complete 30 credit hours of course work.
 All students must complete the three core courses.
 Beyond those, students select one of our three concentrations, and may choose a thesis or a non-thesis track.

 Students in the program take four courses designed to help them comprehend the tools of social science research, generally taken during the first year of study.
 The core courses include:

 POL 60003 Quantitative Methods I

 M.A. candidates select a concentration: American Politics and Policy or Conflict Analysis and Management.
 Students will take the Status of the Field course for the selected concentration (POL 60101, 60501, or 60901), as well as three additional seminars (9 credit hours) in the field.
 It is possible to study a mix of both concentrations.